-The early ethnohistorical records are often vague when it comes to the actual timing of year and seasonality when certain coveted food products, such as the menna gum or galyang as it was also known, were collected.
+The early ethnohistorical records are often vague when it comes to the actual time of year and seasonality when certain coveted food products, such as the menna gum or galyang as it was also known, were collected.
 James Drummond, the colonial botanist, exemplifies this lack of specificity in his accounts when he informs us that the “manna” gum is available ‘in the dry season.’
 Sadly, few colonial accounts provide us with sufficient details on the seasonality, nutritional value and animal or plant phenological cycles to give insight into the science of indigenous food collecting, preparation and consumption.
 Using the limited ethnohistorical information that is publicly available, together with reasoned anthropological imagination and analysis, we hope this paper provides some insights and discussion topics relating to the traditionalusage of Acacia gum and the esteemed value of this sweet tasting comestible even to this day.
 The desire for sweetness like the desire for fat not only constituted essential nourishment but like our own Western desire for sweetness was based on a sensation of pleasure, satisfaction and an essential source of energy.
 In hunter-gatherer culture energy dense foods (such as sugar and fat) were seasonally limited and highly valued.

 Seasonal sources of sweetness in traditional Nyungar culture included the edible gums of Acacia (and Hakea), the sweet nectar from the flowers of Banksia, Eucalpytus, Corymbia, Grevillea, Hakea, Callistemon and Xanthorrhoea, native fruits and berries, wild honey from native bees, lerps or “honey-dew” (a Psyllid insect excretion found on the leaves of Eucalpyts), cambium root bark (twotta) and the sweet tasting flesh of young parrots fed on a nectarivorous diet.
 We touch upon these coveted sources of sweetness later in our paper.